jacyanthis/chess/README.md

 # chess

 This is a simple chess game made in Ruby as part of the App Academy curriculum.
-Run `ruby game.rb` to try it out!
+Run `ruby game.rb` to try it out.
+My partner in class for this was Ivan Friedman.

 Includes: